Durango – Estadio Municipal de Tabira

 Tabira – Culturally significant to the folk of Durango

-A return to the Tercera in season 1955-56 saw the club finish second, but perform poorly in the play-offs finishing seventh out of eight.
-Cultural never quiet scaled those heights again and dropped in to the regional leagues in 1962, where they remained for 20 years.
-The mid-eighties saw a return to the Tercera and two league titles.
-Eventually, in 1987, Cultural won automatic promotion to Segunda B. They managed four seasons in the third tier, finishing sixth in 89-90, but dropped back to the Tercera in 1991.
-The majority of the past three decades have been spent in the Tercera, although the club did make fleeting returns to Segunda B in 95-96, 05-06 & 18-19.
-Following relegation in 2006, the now municipally owned stadium under went a major rebuild.
-The historic, but ageing main stand was replaced with a bright, full length cantilevered Tribuna and an artificial playing surface was installed.
+Cultural returned to the Tercera for the 1955-56 season, which saw the club finish second, but perform poorly in the playoffs, finishing seventh out of eight.
+Cultural never quite scaled those heights again and dropped into the regional leagues in 1962, where they remained for 20 years.
+The club returned to the Tercera in 1982, winning the title in that first season, but losing out to UE Figueres in the playoffs.
+Eventually, in 1987, Cultural won automatic promotion to Segunda B. There followed four consecutive seasons in the third tier, finishing sixth in 1989-90, before dropping back to the Tercera in 1991.
+The majority of the next three decades were spent in the Tercera, although the club did make fleeting returns to Segunda B in 1995-96, 2005-06 & 2018-19.
+Following relegation in 2006, the municipally owned stadium underwent a major rebuild.
+The historic, but ageing, main stand was replaced with a bright, full-length cantilevered Tribuna, and an artificial playing surface was installed.

 Cultural de Durango160310a